favzqn/favzqn.github.io/src/content/posts/nas-stb.md

 Some ideas I started thinking about:

-### Automatic Work File Backup

-Set `n8n` to monitor certain folders on my main NAS, then periodically make copies to **Google Drive**.
+- Automatic Work File Backup - Set `n8n` to monitor certain folders on my main NAS, then periodically make copies to **Google Drive**.

-### Automate Social Media Content Upload

-`n8n` takes image or video files from a specific folder, adds a **watermark**, then posts them to Instagram, Facebook, or Twitter.
-Perfect for <mark>small businesses or personal branding</mark>.

-### Public Data Scraper

-`n8n` pulls data from specific sites — for example, product prices on marketplaces, event schedules, or specific news — then saves it in **spreadsheet or database format**.
+- Public Data Scraper - `n8n` pulls data from specific sites — for example, product prices on marketplaces, event schedules, or specific news — then saves it in **spreadsheet or database format**.
 From there, I can create <mark>automatic analysis or reports</mark>.

-### Smart Home Control Dashboard

-Connect this STB to smart home devices via **API** or **MQTT broker**, then create a simple UI interface to monitor room temperature, turn on lights, or control other devices.
+- Smart Home Control Dashboard - Connect this STB to smart home devices via **API** or **MQTT broker**, then create a simple UI interface to monitor room temperature, turn on lights, or control other devices.

-### Online Service Monitoring

-Create a workflow that routinely checks the status of websites or APIs I use, then sends **Telegram notifications** if there are problems.
-Perfect for <mark>maintaining uptime</mark> of personal services or side hustle projects.

-### Automatic Reminders

-For example, pulling **calendar data**, combining it with **weather data**, then sending morning notifications with a schedule summary and weather forecast.
+- Automatic Reminders - For example, pulling **calendar data**, combining it with **weather data**, then sending morning notifications with a schedule summary and weather forecast.

 ## Lessons from This Experiment

 From this process, I gained several important notes — some technical, some related to device usage management:

-### SD Card Works for Starting, but External HDD/SSD is Far More Durable
+- SD Card Works for Starting, but External HDD/SSD is Far More Durable

   The **128GB SD card** I used was sufficient for installation and initial experiments.
 But for <mark>long-term use</mark>, especially if workflows start storing large data or making routine backups, an **external SSD/HDD** will be much safer from damage risk and have <mark>stable read-write speeds</mark>.

-### 2GB RAM is Enough for Light Applications
+- 2GB RAM is Enough for Light Applications

   With this much RAM, the STB can run `n8n`, file manager, and several background processes without problems.
 However, running <mark>heavy applications or multiple containers</mark> simultaneously will clearly cause performance degradation.
 This means I must <mark>selectively choose</mark> which applications to run and optimize workflows to avoid burdening RAM.

-### Monitor Performance to Keep the Server Running Smoothly
+- Monitor Performance to Keep the Server Running Smoothly

   Regularly checking **CPU**, **RAM**, and **storage** usage is important.
 In CasaOS, this information can be seen from the dashboard.
 For more detail, I usually enter the terminal and use `htop` or `iotop` to see active processes.

-### Backup n8n Workflows Regularly
+- Backup n8n Workflows Regularly

   `n8n` workflows are stored in a specific data folder.
 I created a <mark>weekly backup schedule</mark> for this folder to my main NAS.
 That way, if the SD card fails or the system needs to be reinstalled, I can <mark>restore all workflows</mark> without having to create them from scratch.

 ---

-_From a simple experiment, I now have a small digital assistant that's always on standby.
+From a simple experiment, I now have a small digital assistant that's always on standby.
 The **HG680P B860H** that was once just an STB now works tirelessly.
-Who knows, maybe old devices in your home can also have a new story._
+Who knows, maybe old devices in your home can also have a new story.